Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/3-extract-text.md

 - Generate captions for the images (for example, "A woman riding a bicycle")
 - Use Optical Character Recognition (OCR) to extract text from the images
 - Find faces in the images and identify attributes of those faces such as age and gender
-- Generate "smart thumbnails" that retain the subjects of the images
+- Generate "smart thumbnails" centered around the subjects of the images
 - Recognize famous people and landmarks in the images

 It is the OCR feature that will enable Contoso Travel to extract text from images.
 In this unit, you will modify the Contoso Travel to site to use the Computer Vision API.